SofaDefrost/SoftRobots/docs/tutorials/FirstSteps/firststeps-tuto.md

 </script>

 ## First steps with Sofa & SoftRobots
 Welcome in Sofa and the SoftRobots plugins.
-This tutorial is aimed at people that have never use Sofa and aims at quickly give them the basis of scene modelling with Sofa.
+This tutorial is intended for people who have never used Sofa, and aims at providing them quickly with the basis of scene modelling with Sofa.

 This tutorial describes how to set-up a simulation environment, a scene, using ..autolink::Sofa and how to use the ..autolink::STLIB plugin to add simulated elements.